As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

 • You can use frozen peaches (related: How to Freeze Peaches).
-Let them heat up in the pot with 1 cup water.
+Let them heat up in the pot with a splash of water.
 You’ll need to cook everything a bit longer to reduce the liquid that is produced as they defrost.

 • You can reduce or increase the sugar depending on your preferences and the sweetness of the peaches.
 I recommend starting with 1/4 cup and tasting as you go.